Caffeine During Pregnancy: How Much is Safe?

 - Some coffee resulted in a 20% increased risk for their child.

 - More than 2 cups of coffee (about 300mg of caffeine) resulted in a 60% increased risk for their child.

 - 4 or more cups (about 600mg of caffeine) resulted in a 72% increased risk of leukemia.

 It is believed that caffeine alters the fetal DNA making the baby more prone to developing leukemia.

 Caffeine, Pregnancy, and Childhood Obesity

-A recent study linked caffeine consumption by pregnant mothers with increased risk of childhood obesity.
+A recent study linked caffeine consumption by pregnant mothers with an increased risk of childhood obesity.

 The 15-year long research study published in The International Journal of Obesity found that children born to mothers who did not give up their caffeine consumption during pregnancy were 89% more likely to become obese compared with children who were not exposed to caffeine in-utero.